Tiniarz/TorLinks/README.md

 - **Smooth Roll-Down:** High-speed line printing for a seamless terminal experience.
 - **Categorized Links:** Organized sections for Search Engines, Markets, Cryptography, and more.
 - **Color-Coded Interface:** Visual distinction between warnings, system prompts, and link data.
-- **Open Source:** Licensed under GPT - feel free to fork, modify, and improve.
+- **Open Source:** Licensed under GPL - feel free to fork, modify, and improve (Credit the developers of TorLinks without a original repo link from TorLinks your breaking the rules of the GPL v3.0 license.)

 ## Installation
 1. Ensure you have Python 3.x installed.